mlindgren/blog-archive/source/_posts/2015-01-17-how-to-manually-send-a-pingback.markdown

 ...and that's it! cURL should print out an XML response from this server with a message indicating that your Pingback was registered.
-Of course, to be truly sure it worked, you should check the target URL and see if your Pingback has been added to the page.
+Of course, to be truly sure it worked, you should check the target URL and see if your Pingback was added to the page.
 (Note that some sites disable Pingbacks.)